Carrying the Burden of Peace

 Can a critical examination of Indigenous masculinities be an honour song—one that celebrates rather than pathologizes; one that seeks diversity and strength; one that overturns heteropatriarchy without centering settler colonialism?
 Can a critical examination of Indigenous masculinities even be creative, inclusive, erotic?

-Sam McKegney’s argument is simple: if we understand that masculinity pertains to maleness, and those within Indigenous families, communities and nations who identify as male, then the concession that masculinity concerns only negative characteristics bears stark consequences.
+Sam McKegney’s argument is simple: if we understand that masculinity pertains to maleness, and that there are those within Indigenous families, communities and nations who identify as male, then the concession that masculinity concerns only negative characteristics bears stark consequences.

 It would mean that the resources available to affirm those subjectivities will be constrained, and perhaps even contaminated by shame.
 Indigenous masculinities are more than what settler colonialism has told us.
 To deny the beauty, vulnerability, and grace that can be expressed and experienced as masculinity is to concede to settler colonialism’s limiting vision of the world; it is to eschew the creativity that is among our greatest strengths.